Adolescent & Adult Education

-There are opportunities for those who which to major in Health and Physical Education.
-This degree is for those students who wish to major in Health and Physical Education but do not wish to become teachers in a public and private school setting.
+There are opportunities for those who which to major in Coaching and Recreation.
+This degree is for those students who wish to major in Coaching and Recreation but do not wish to become teachers in a public and private school setting.
 This degree has a higher concentration of courses in the areas of recreational activities and coaching.
 All classes are offered by experienced faculty both in the teacher certification field and in the general physical education curriculum.

 Graduates find careers working in non-teaching fields where health and physical education activities are required.
 Such potential employers would include Boys and Girls Clubs, YMCA’s, fitness centers both corporate and private, community recreational programs and other related non-teaching programs.

-Alumni from the Health and Physical Education program are currently working or have worked in the public and private school systems throughout southeast Georgia, the states and nation as:
+Alumni from the program are currently working or have worked in the public and private school systems throughout southeast Georgia, the states and nation as:

 - Personal trainers

 - Plan and implement a variety of developmentally appropriate instructional techniques to enhance learning and engagement in physical activity settings.

 - Demonstrate mastery of the necessary knowledge related to health & physical education.